1up-dev/multimario-stats/commands.md

 + To rejoin after finishing, just use `!set` or `!add` to your desired score.
 #### !addcounter/!removecounter [twitch_username]
 + Add or remove `[twitch_username]` as a counter.
 #### !mmjoin
 + Ask the bot to join your channel if it is not already active there.
 + Must be sent by a racer in a chat where the bot is active (like twitch.tv/MultiMarioEvents).
++ ⚠️ This command has been unreliable in the past.
+Make sure follower-only and subscriber-only modes are both off, so the bot can respond.
+If it still isn't working, check with an admin or the host.
-+ Remember that if the bot is not responding, it may be delaying its responses to avoid getting globally muted by Twitch.
-Wait a couple minutes to be sure before attempting to !add/!set multiple times.
++ ⚠️ The bot may delay its responses to avoid getting globally muted by Twitch.
+When this happens, your command is processed instantly, but the bot won't respond instantly.

 ## Commands for channel owner
 #### !mmleave